Pain at Otago Steering Group

 - Dr Louise Parr-Brownlie (Department of Anatomy)

-- Dr Ben Darlow (Primary Health and General Practice, UOW)
+- Associate Professor Ben Darlow (Primary Health and General Practice, UOW)

 - Dr Bronnie Thompson (Department of Orthopaedic Surgery and Musculoskeletal Medicine, UOC)